Sarafrz/Low-Rank-Compression-of-Deep-Neural-Networks-Using-SVD/README.md

 - Accuracy vs compression rate visualization

 ## Files
-- `code2.ipynb`: Main notebook containing all experiments and analysis
+- `NoteBook.ipynb`: Main notebook containing all experiments and analysis

 ## Dataset
 The CIFAR-10 dataset is automatically downloaded using PyTorch and is **not included** in this repository.